Biarity/Sieve/README.md

 ### Example project
 You can find an example project incorporating most Sieve concepts in [SieveTests](https://github.com/Biarity/Sieve/tree/master/SieveTests).

+## Upgrading to v2.2.0

+2.2.0 introduced OR logic for filter values.
+This means your custom filters will need to accept multiple values rather than just the one.

+* In all your custom filter methods, change the last argument to be a `string[] values` instead of `string value`
+* The first value can then be found to be `values[0]` rather than `value`
+* Multiple values will be present if the client uses OR logic

 ## Upgrading from v1.* to v2.*